n3tfl0w/wordsandmagic/_posts/2017-11-15-Amazon-Echo-vs-Google-home-dot-vs-mini-in-Ireland.md

 I'm not saying the Echo Dot is a bad device, it's not, and when it eventually adds proper support for Ireland it will jump up in my estimations again.
 That said, the only thing delaying me moving the Dot out of my living room is the lack of [IKEA TRÅDFRI](http://www.ikea.com/ie/en/products/lighting/smart-lighting/) support currently for the Google Home.
 I even prefer Alexa's voice over the Google Assistant, it just seems less robotic.
 It's also easier to wake up the Echo using _"Alexa"_ rather than _"OK Google"_ even if that does lead to acquaintances asking me how "Alexis" is every time I see them.

 **Clear winner for me:** Google's Home Mini, but that's not to say the Echo Dot won't make a comeback later in the game.

+Amazon Echo Dot photo by Piotr Cichosz on Unsplash.
+Google Home Mini photo by Ben Kolde on Unsplash